 Now, it turns out that, in physics, they use so-called Lagrange equations of the second kind, which incorporate the constraints directly by what Wikipedia refers to as a “judicious choice of generalized coordinates.”

 Generalized coordinates?
 Don’t worry about it: while generalized coordinates are defined formally as “parameters that describe the configuration of the system relative to some reference configuration”, they are, in practice, those coordinates that make the problem easy to solve.
 For example, for a particle (or point) that moves on a circle, we’d not use the Cartesian coordinates x and y but just the angle that locates the particles (or point).
-That simplifies matters because then we have only parameter to track.
-In practice, the number of parameters (i.e. the number of generalized coordinates) will be defined by the number of degrees of freedom of the system, and we know what that means: it’s the number of independent directions in which the particle (or point) can move, and that usually includes not only the x, y and z directions but also rotational and/or vibratory movements.
+That simplifies matters because then we only need to find one variable.
+In practice, the number of parameters (i.e. the number of generalized coordinates) will be defined by the number of degrees of freedom of the system, and we know what that means: it’s the number of independent directions in which the particle (or point) can move.
+Now, those independent directions may or may not include the x, y and z directions (they may actually exclude one of those), and they also may or may not include rotational and/or vibratory movements.
 We went over that when discussing kinetic gas theory, so I won’t say more about that here.

 So… OK… That was my first surprise: the physicist’s Lagrangian is different from the social scientist’s Lagrangian.

 And then we have good old Newtonian mechanics as well, obviously.
-In case you wonder what that is: it’s the modeling approach that we’ve been using all along. 🙂 But I’ll remind you of what it is in a moment: it amounts to making sense of some situation by using Newton’s laws of motion only, rather than any sophisticated mathematical system of equations.
+In case you wonder what that is: it’s the modeling approach that we’ve been using all along. 🙂 But I’ll remind you of what it is in a moment: it amounts to making sense of some situation by using Newton’s laws of motion only, rather than a more sophisticated mathematical argument using more abstract concepts, such as energy, or action.

 Introducing Lagrangian and Hamiltonian mechanics is quite confusing because the functions that are involved (i.e. the so-called Lagrangian and Hamiltonian functions) look very similar: we write the Lagrangian as the difference between the kinetic and potential energy of a system (L = T – V), while the Hamiltonian is the sum of both (H = T + V).
-Now, I could make this post very simple and just ask you to note that both approaches are basically ‘equivalent’ (in the sense that they lead to the same solutions, i.e. the same equations of motion expressed as a function of time) and that a choice between them is just a matter of preference–like choosing between an English versus a continental breakfast. 🙂 [I note the English breakfast has usually some extra bacon, or a sausage, so you get more but not necessarily better.]
-So that would be the end of this digression then, and I should be done.
+Now, I could make this post very simple and just ask you to note that both approaches are basically ‘equivalent’ (in the sense that they lead to the same solutions, i.e. the same equations of motion expressed as a function of time) and that a choice between them is just a matter of preference–like choosing between an English versus a continental breakfast. 🙂 Of course, an English breakfast has usually some extra bacon, or a sausage, so you get more but… Well… Not necessarily something better. 🙂 So that would be the end of this digression then, and I should be done.
 However, I must assume you’re a curious person, just like me, and, hence, you’ll say that, while being ‘equivalent’, they’re obviously not the same.
 So how do the two approaches differ exactly?

 Let’s try to get a somewhat intuitive understanding of it all by taking, once again, the example of a simple harmonic oscillator, as depicted below.
 It could be a mass on a spring.
 In fact, our example will, in fact, be that of an oscillating mass on a spring.
-Let’s also assume there’s no damping, because that makes the analysis soooooooo much easier: we can then just express everything as a function of one variable only, time or position, instead of having to keep track of both.
+Let’s also assume there’s no damping, because that makes the analysis soooooooo much easier.

 Of course, we already know all of the relevant equations for this system just from applying Newton’s laws (so that’s Newtonian mechanics).
 We did that in a previous post.
 [I can’t remember which one, but I am sure I’ve done this already.]
 Hence, we don’t really need the Lagrangian or Hamiltonian.
 But, of course, that’s the point of this post: I want to illustrate how these other approaches to modeling a dynamic system actually work, and so it’s good we have the correct answer already so we can make sure we’re not going off track here.
 So… Let’s go… 🙂